gaearon/react-blessed-hot-motion/README.md

 npm start
 ```

 You may then edit files inside `src/components/*`.
-Not everything works, as [react-blessed](https://github.com/Yomguithereal/react-blessed/) is hardly feature complete, but you should be able to tweak colors and change text while the app is running.
+Not everything works, as [React Blessed](https://github.com/Yomguithereal/react-blessed/) is hardly feature complete, but you should be able to tweak colors and change text while the app is running.